-An electrostatic model that calculates the effective permittivity of the meta-atom for variable free electron densities inside the hot spot is presented in Section II of the Supplementary Information.
-The model qualitatively predicts the shifts in the metasurface resonance frequency when the hot spot's relative permittivity is varied between $-\infty<\varepsilon_\mathrm{hs}\leq\varepsilon_\infty$.
-The model calculates the capacitance and hence the effective permittivity by assuming the hot spot as a material inclusion ($\varepsilon_\mathrm{hs}(\mathrm{N_e}(\mathbf{r},\mathrm{t})):$ relative permittivity of the inclusion) inside the capacitive meta-atom when a constant potential difference is applied across the meta-atom.
+An electrostatic model that calculates the effective permittivity of the meta-atom for variable free-electron densities within the hot spot is presented in Section S3 of the SI.
+The model qualitatively predicts the shifts in the metasurface resonance frequency when the hot spot's relative permittivity is varied between $-\infty<\varepsilon_\mathrm{hs}\leq\varepsilon_\infty$ by calculating the effective capacitance and hence the effective permittivity due to the hot spot inclusion ($\varepsilon_\mathrm{hs}(\mathrm{N_e}(\mathbf{r},\mathrm{t}))$) inside a capacitive meta-atom when a constant potential difference is applied across the meta-atom.